 The CCWG-Accountability has determined that a separate petition would be required for each budget or Strategic/Operating Plan being challenged.
 A budget or Strategic/Operating Plan could only be challenged if there are significant issue(s) brought up in the engagement process that were not addressed prior to approval.

+To reinforce the bottom-up, transparent and collaborative approach that ICANN currently uses to enable the community to give input into ICANN’s budget documents, the CCWG-Accountability recommends adding such a consultation process into the ICANN Bylaws for both the ICANN Budget and the IANA Functions Budget.
+The Bylaws must assure that sufficient budget detail is available, in a timely way, for the community to carefully consider Budget matters and provide informed and constructive input – and for this input to be thoroughly considered - prior to the Board making decisions on Budget matters.

+A community decision to reject a Budget or a plan after it has been approved by the ICANN Board will be based on perceived inconsistency with the purpose, Mission and role set out in ICANN’s Articles and Bylaws, the global public interest, the needs of ICANN stakeholders, financial stability or other matters of concern to the community.
+The rationale for any community veto should be Consensus based.
+The veto could only concern issues that had been raised in the consultations conducted before the Board approved the budget or plan.

 A SO or AC petitioning to reject a budget or Strategic/Operating Plan would be required to circulate a rationale and obtain support for its petition from at least one other SO or AC according to the escalation process.